jasonrwang/SD-EnergyTransition/README.md

 # SD-EnergyTransition

 A small class project for a systems dynamics model of mechanisms for a Dutch clean energy transition.
+Project for MSc EPA at TU Delft.

 ## Authors